haaklina/Final-Project/Dataset Card.md

 Bioluminescent symbioses of fish and cephalopods with bacterial symbionts.

 ## Dataset citation and DOI:
 Dunlap, P. V., Davis, K. M., Tomiyama, S., Fujino, M., & Fukui, A. (2008).
-Developmental and microbiological analysis of the inception of bioluminescent symbiosis in the marine fish Nuchequula nuchalis (Perciformes: Leiognathidae).
-Applied and environmental microbiology, 74(24), 7471-7481.
+Developmental and microbiological analysis of the inception of bioluminescent symbiosis in the marine fish Nuchequula nuchalis (*Perciformes: Leiognathidae*). *Applied and environmental microbiology*, *74*(24), 7471-7481.

 Jones, B. W., & Nishiguchi, M. K. (2004).
-Counterillumination in the hawaiian bobtail squid, Euprymna scolopes Berry (Mollusca: Cephalopoda).
-Marine Biology, 144(6), 1151-1155.
-(Primary review).
+Counterillumination in the hawaiian bobtail squid, Euprymna scolopes Berry (Mollusca: Cephalopoda). *Marine Biology*, *144*(6), 1151-1155.

 Hellinger, J., Jägers, P., Donner, M., Sutt, F., Mark, M. D., Senen, B., ... & Herlitze, S. (2017).
-The flashlight fish Anomalops katoptron uses bioluminescent light to detect prey in the dark.
-PLoS One, 12(2), e0170489.
+The flashlight fish Anomalops katoptron uses bioluminescent light to detect prey in the dark. *PLoS One*, *12*(2), e0170489.

 Heath-Heckman, E. A., Peyer, S. M., Whistler, C. A., Apicella, M. A., Goldman, W. E., & McFall-Ngai, M. J. (2013).
-Bacterial bioluminescence regulates expression of a host cryptochrome gene in the squid-vibrio symbiosis.
-MBio, 4(2), 10-1128.
+Bacterial bioluminescence regulates expression of a host cryptochrome gene in the squid-vibrio symbiosis. *MBio*, *4*(2), 10-1128.

 Lupp, C., & Ruby, E. G. (2005).
-Vibrio fischeri uses two quorum-sensing systems for the regulation of early and late colonization factors.
-Journal of bacteriology, 187(11), 3620-3629.
+Vibrio fischeri uses two quorum-sensing systems for the regulation of early and late colonization factors. *Journal of bacteriology*, *187*(11), 3620-3629.

 Nyholm, S. V., & McFall-Ngai, M. J. (2021).
-A lasting symbiosis: how the Hawaiian bobtail squid finds and keeps its bioluminescent bacterial partner.
-Nature Reviews Microbiology, 19(10), 666-679.
+A lasting symbiosis: how the Hawaiian bobtail squid finds and keeps its bioluminescent bacterial partner. *Nature Reviews Microbiology*, *19*(10), 666-679.

 Sparks, J. S., Dunlap, P. V., & Smith, W. L. (2005).
-Evolution and diversification of a sexually dimorphic luminescent system in ponyfishes (Teleostei: Leiognathidae), including diagnoses for two new genera.
-Cladistics, 21(4), 305-327.
+Evolution and diversification of a sexually dimorphic luminescent system in ponyfishes (Teleostei: Leiognathidae), including diagnoses for two new genera. *Cladistics*, *21*(4), 305-327.

 Wier, A. M., Nyholm, S. V., Mandel, M. J., Massengo-Tiassé, R. P., Schaefer, A. L., Koroleva, I., ... & McFall-Ngai, M. J. (2010).
-Transcriptional patterns in both host and bacterium underlie a daily rhythm of anatomical and metabolic change in a beneficial symbiosis.
-Proceedings of the National Academy of Sciences, 107(5), 2259-2264.
+Transcriptional patterns in both host and bacterium underlie a daily rhythm of anatomical and metabolic change in a beneficial symbiosis. *Proceedings of the National Academy of Sciences*, *107*(5), 2259-2264.

 Yount, T. A., Murtha, A. N., Cecere, A. G., & Miyashiro, T. I. (2023).
-Quorum sensing facilitates interpopulation signaling by Vibrio fischeri within the light organ of Euprymna scolopes.
-Israel journal of chemistry, 63(5-6), e202200061.
+Quorum sensing facilitates interpopulation signaling by Vibrio fischeri within the light organ of Euprymna scolopes. *Israel journal of chemistry*, *63*(5-6), e202200061.

 ## Dataset Summary:
 Phylogenetic Tree of Gene Sequences from National Center for Biotechnology Information (NCBI)